 Fullerenes can be used to store gas due to their unique structure.
 Other carbon structures are hydrogenated and dehydrogenated irreversibly.
 But fullerenes overcome this barrier.
 When fullerene C60 is hydrogenated, it changes color according to the amount of added hydrogen.

 Another application of fullerenes can be found in the field of composite coating research.
 If we want to improve the properties of the commonly used coating agent, the best way to do this is to add nanofillers.

 Fullerenes are also known as excellent antioxidants.
-With high speed, they can react with many radicals and act as a shield to dangerous radicals.
-They even got the nickname " the free radicals sponge".
+They can react with many radicals at high speed and act as a shield to dangerous radicals.
+They even got the nickname "free radicals sponge".
 They are able to neutralize about 30 radicals per one fullerene molecule.
-It's so amazing!
+That's so amazing!

 This may be a huge surprise, but fullerenes can also be used in cosmetology.
 Creams containing several derivatives of fullerenes exist.
 For example, polyethylene glycol-modified fullerene C60 is commonly used.
 Due to the antioxidant potential of fullerenes, fullerene can also be used as a derivative of vitamin C (ascorbic acid) or vitamin E (tocopherol) to prevent lipid peroxidation due to the effects of radicals.

-We all know that diamonds are made of carbon, so it should not be a big surprise that we could use fullerenes as precursors for creating diamonds.
+We all know that diamonds are made of carbon, so it should not be a big surprise if we could use fullerenes as precursors to create diamonds.

 Last but not least, fullerenes can be used to harden metals.
 Fullerenes can take advantage of the small size and excellent reactivity to interact with a number of metals and create a more durable and hardened material than the metal itself.
 This is of great use in aerospace technology.